tetratelabs/tetrate-service-bridge-sandbox/README.md

 - output kubeconfig files for all the created aks clusters in format of: $cluster_name-kubeconfig
 - output IP address and private key for the jumpbox (ssh username: tsbadmin)

+### ArgoCD

+* deploys bookinfo app under gitops-bookinfo namespace and exposes it over the ingress gateway as gitops-bookinfo.tetrate.io

 When you are done with the environment, you can destroy it by running:

 ```bash